jaimelias/xy-scale/README.md

 ### `yCallbackFunc`

-The `yCallbackFunc` function defines the target output (or labels) that the machine learning model will learn to predict.
-This function typically creates labels by comparing each row of data with a future data point, which is especially useful in time-series data for predictive tasks.
-In our example, `yCallbackFunc` generates labels based on changes between the current and next rows, which can help the model learn to predict directional trends.
+The `yCallbackFunc` function defines the target output (or Y) that the machine learning model will learn to predict.
+This function typically creates Y by comparing each row of data with a future data point, which is especially useful in time-series data for predictive tasks.
+In our example, `yCallbackFunc` generates Y based on changes between the current and next rows, which can help the model learn to predict directional trends.

 ---